MXZZ/Netgotchi/README.md

 A small arduino .ino script with some great functions to detect intruders or breach in the network, it pings periodically the network and report if any new device.
 It also has a rudimental "Honeypot" functionality with a rudimental exposed service, once someone reach the honeypot it will trigger an alarm.
 Please contribute to the repository via pull requests!

-*Tested with nmap, any service / intense scan will trigger the alert.*
+*Tested with nmap, service scan / intense scan will trigger the alert.*

 ![il_1588xN 6101306530_cn6d](https://github.com/MXZZ/Netgotchi/assets/3322271/5b098ac4-e024-42a9-ae83-8f6892d19dfb)